Pompeo meets Erdogan after talks with Saudis on missing journalist

 Despite Western concerns about Saudi Arabia’s human rights record, Trump still says he is unwilling to pull out of weapons sales agreements with Riyadh.

-U.S. Treasury Secretary Steven Mnuchin plans to attend a high-profile investment conference in Riyadh next week known as “Davos in the desert”, even as IMF Managing Director Christine Lagarde joined a growing list of high-profile executives who have pulled out.
+U.S. Treasury Secretary Steven Mnuchin plans to attend an investment conference in Riyadh next week known as “Davos in the desert”, even as IMF Managing Director Christine Lagarde and Societe Generale CEO Frederic Oudea joined a growing list of executives who have pulled out.

-The Saudi event is unrelated to the World Economic Forum’s annual meeting in Davos, Switzerland.
+The event is unrelated to the World Economic Forum’s annual meeting in Switzerland.

+German Foreign Minister Heiko Maas said he was delaying a decision on whether to go through with a planned visit to Saudi Arabia intended to help repair strained relations.

-Saudi Arabia has said it would retaliate against any pressure or economic sanctions.
+Saudi Arabia, the world’s top oil exporter and a partner in U.S. efforts to combat Iranian influence in the region, has said it would retaliate against any pressure or economic sanctions.

-Additional reporting by Makini Brice and Lesley Wroughton; Writing by Daren Butler and Stephen Kalin; Editing by Jon Boyle
+Additional reporting by Makini Brice and Lesley Wroughton in Washington, Ali Kucukgocmen and Gulsen Solaker in Istanbul; Writing by Daren Butler and Stephen Kalin; Editing by Jon Boyle